Save up to 25%… Shop Our Birthday Sale Now!

 Reishi for Stress-Related Fertility Issues

 Stress isn’t just “I have a million things to do” stress.
-It can come to you in various forms, such as pro-inflammatory foods, financial challenges, relationships, not getting enough sleep, etc.
+It can come to you in various forms, such as pro-inflammatory foods, financial challenges, conflict in relationships, insufficient sleep, etc.

-Adaptogens like reishi can help your body adjust to occasional stress and maintain stability in your body.
 In addition to promoting better sleep quality, research indicates that reishi can modulate the endocrine organs involved with stress hormone production.
-This supportive activity may help balance excess stress hormone production (34).
+This supportive activity may help balance excess stress hormone production [34].

 Optimize Women’s Health with Functional Mushrooms

 Women face many unique health challenges that may benefit from the support of functional mushrooms.
-Before making any changes to your diet or supplements, we recommend consulting your physician to make sure they’re right for you.
+Before adding mushrooms to your diet and adjusting your wellness routine, we recommend consulting your physician to make sure they’re right for you.

 If you’re looking for the best functional mushrooms to support your health, look no further than Real Mushrooms supplements.
 You can be confident in the safety, efficacy, purity, and potency of our products.